Signed in as:

 filler@godaddy.com

-Cinnabon is a sweetheart and is looking for a placement as a highly trained emotional support dog and pet.
+Cinnabon is a sweetheart and is looking for a placement as a highly trained emotional support dog and/or pet.
 She bonds very tightly with her people - she will cuddle with her person all day long if you let her and she can’t get close enough to you.
 She loves belly rubs and will melt if she gets them.
-When she’s not cuddling, Cinna is always on the move!
+When she’s not cuddling, Cinna loves being on the move!
 She is spunky and playful, and loves playing fetch with her ball.
-She is looking for a family who will keep her active.
+She is looking for a family who will cuddle her daily and keep her active.

-**We will not be placing her in a home with small children.
+**We prefer not to place her in a home with small children.
+12+ will be fine, or younger children that are mature and respectful with dogs.
 (See below for details.)

 History: Cinna was acquired due to a family illness.
 Her parentage is unknown to us.